Cantera/cantera/doc/sphinx/yaml/phases.rst

     explicitly included in the phase.
 The default is ``false``, where the presence of such species is considered an error.

+``skip-undeclared-third-bodies``
+   If set to ``true``, ignore third body efficiencies for species that are not defined in the phase.
+The default is ``false``, where the presence of such third body specifications is considered an error.

 ``state``
     A mapping specifying the thermodynamic state.
 See :ref:`sec-yaml-setting-state`.